 - Endoscopic Brow Lift: Dr. Jung will make small incisions in the hairline through which he’ll insert an endoscope (a thin, long tube with a camera and light attached to it).
 This gives Dr. Jung a clear view of the internal structures of the forehead.
 Again, he’ll reshape and reposition the underlying tissue and pull the forehead tight.
 This technique requires minimal incisions.

-- Limited Incision Brow Lift: This technique often works best for patients who are seeing the first signs of aging.
+- Limited Incision Brow Lift: This technique often works for patients who are seeing the first signs of aging.
 While it requires minimal incisions, the results are subtler.
 The incisions are hidden within the temporal hairline and the outside part of the brow is elevated.

 Pre + Post